rmetzler/articles/package_managers.md

 ## CocoaPods (Objective-C)

 [CocoaPods.org](http://cocoapods.org/) is the central repository for CocoaPods, a package manager for Objective-C software libraries.
-Mainly used by iPhone devs.
+Mainly used by iPhone developers.
 The CocoaPods command line tool is implemented in Ruby and hosted on RubyGems.org.
 It can be installed like this:

 ```
 gem install cocoapods